Federated Analyst Fleets — Federated Personalization for Analyst Agents¶

 | FICAL arXiv 2412.08054 | 2024 | Federated in-context LLM agent learning | No weight sharing, no personalization |

-| FedSA-LoRA-DP MDPI 2025 | 2025 | DP applied only to the shared LoRA A matrix | Single-model, no multi-agent, no narrative split |
+| FedSA-LoRA-DP MDPI 2025 | 2025 | DP applied only to the shared LoRA A matrix | Single-model, no multi-agent, no semantic split |

-| ODPO with fast-slow LoRA arXiv 2406.05534 | 2024 | Online DPO with fast/slow LoRA adapter pair | Single-model, no federation, no human-on-loop scenes |
+| ODPO with fast-slow LoRA arXiv 2406.05534 | 2024 | Online DPO with fast/slow LoRA adapter pair | Single-model, no federation, no human-on-the-loop labels |

 | SPRInG arXiv 2601.09974 | 2026 | Continual LLM personalization via selective parametric updates | Single-model, no federation |